jetgrizzly/jetgrizzly/PRESS-RELEASE.md

   > Visit our site and get to viewing!
 If you want to contribute videos, simply add a youtube URL to the queue and your fellow audience members will be able to vote and comment on your selection.

 ## Customer Quote ##
-  > "I would cry if it wasn't for JetGrizzly" - Britney Spears
+  > "I would cry if it wasn't for jetgrizzly" - Britney Spears

-  > "Ever since I started using JetGrizzly, I never had to worry about grizzlies sitting next to me.
+  > "Ever since I started using jetgrizzly, I never had to worry about grizzlies sitting next to me.
 Now I can watch movies with my boyfriend without having to suffer his faulty hygiene" -Anonymous

 ## Closing and Call to Action ##
   > Go to the website!